Top Consultant Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question Overview: This question tests the applicant's ability to communicate effectively with clients.
-It also reveals how the applicant thinks about problems and solutions.
+• Question Overview: This question tests your ability to prioritize and deliver quality work.
+It also shows how you handle pressure and stress.

 What the interviewer is looking for: